 Criminal Law in Practice

 Led by Professor Leo Romero, this class consists of a classroom and field experience component.
-Prof. Romero is assisted by four adjuncts: two adjuncts assigned to the course by the Bernalillo County Public Defender’s Office and two assigned by the Bernalillo County District Attorney’s office.
+Prof. Romero is assisted by four adjuncts: two adjuncts assigned to the course by the Bernalillo County Public Defender’s Office and two assigned by the 13th Judicial District Attorney’s office.

 DWI and Domestic Violence Prosecution in Practice